Trametes gibbosa: The Ultimate Mushroom Guide

-About The Trametes gibbosa Mushroom
+Trametes gibbosa

-The upper surface is usually gray or white, but maybe greenish in older specimens due to algal growth.
+Trametes gibbosa is a polypore mushroom that causes white rot.
+The upper surface is usually gray or white but may be greenish in older specimens due to algal growth.
 Elongated pores are located on the under-surface.
-The fruiting bodies are frequently attacked by boring beetle larvae.

 Annual basidiomata, bracketed, semicircular, imbricate, and measuring from 5 to 20 cm of length, per 1-4 cm of thickness; pileus surface grooved, zoned, villous, tuberculate, later becoming glabrous; of ochraceous-cream color, green due to algal presence; obtuse and rounded edge.